 When you make your WordPress links open in a new window, or tab, instead of the same one, you keep your page open.
-That way, when the reader finishes with the targeted website, he/she can come back again, and browse your blog, if you have quality content that helps people.
+That way, when the reader finish with the targeted website, he/she can come back again, and browse your blog, if you have quality content that help people.

 WordPress newbies think that they should install plugins to make their links opens as they want.
 They add extra plugins that make their blogs loads slowly in some case and even, they don’t need that.
 WordPress is a powerful blogging and content management system that let you work, as you want with your content.

 To open external and internal links in new window, you need to select the word, or, the phrase that you want to link in your paragraphs.
 Then, click the “link” icon in your visual text editor, as the following screenshot.